DigitalPhi/MoralPsychology/docs/README.md

 A few important announcements <sub><small>November 24</small></sub>
 - I've posted additional office hours each week to discuss among other things your plans for the summative essay.
 Access the calendar through my [webpage](http://www.douglaslavin.org/)
   - If there are materials you would like to discuss please upload them [here](https://www.dropbox.com/request/oY2JI7TC4oIfUD1gtMsb) a couple days in advance of our meeting.
-- I'd like to schedule a make-up session during Alec's usual slot.
-More details about content shortly.
+- As Alec said, I'm planning to have the make-up session during Alec's usual slot on Monday.

 - Royal Institute of Philosophy London Lecture Series for 2017-8 is on Passion and Emotion.
 Fridays at 1700 at the RIP.
 It's a great schedule of speakers and a great fit with themes from our seminar. [(link)](http://royalinstitutephilosophy.org/events/london-lecture-series/)